d-ries/linux-essentials/05_filecontents/99_assignments.md

 inserted by cat.

 ## Task 6
-Use echo to put the following text in a new file "myechotextfile" in your home folder:
+Use the `echo` command three times to put the following text in a new file "myechotextfile" in your home folder:
 This is my text
 spaced over multiple lines
 inserted by echo.

-More difficult: It is also possible to do this in one command.
+More difficult: It is also possible to do this with just one `echo` command.
+But you will need to search for the right option and escape characters in the manpage of `echo`

 ## Task 7
 Use cat to copy the file .bashrc in your home folder to a new file named .bashrc.backup